-- + Phase 1 2018 onwards emergence stage the plan for this phase is to offer a scalable business solution with large national rollout, which becomes possible because of growing demand for precision agriculture driven by geospatial landscape and crop intelligence, competitive market pressures and regulatory compliance.
-This phase will create mechanisms for Rezatec to monetise its data assets, while stimulating multisystem, multi-region platform integration and economic growth. - + Phase 2 2020 onwards commercial stage insurance companies pay Rezatec for accessing data assets belonging to multiple farmers to assess farming practices and encourage usage of the platform in order to lower premiums.
-A key element is to offer a more compelling fee-based Data-as-a-Service (DaaS) capability that contains enhanced analytics.
-This phase will initiate an open marketplace for crop/agricultural land data and data services.
+2021 onwards - commercial stage - insurance companies pay Rezatec for accessing data assets belonging to multiple farmers to assess farming practices and encourage usage of the platform in order to lower premiums.
+A key element is to offer a more compelling feebased Data-as-a-Service (DaaS) capability that contains enhanced analytics.
+This phase will initiate an open marketplace for crop/ agricultural land data and data services.

-The expansion of the Rezatec service into Central & South America wheat and sugar cane markets will magnify the development of the Life Platform.
+The expansion of the Rezatec service into Central & South America wheat and sugar cane markets will magnify the development of the COMPASS platform.
 Expanding into new crops will forge new sales channels for Rezatec:

-+ The Latin American region is an important net exporter of food and agricultural commodities, accounting for 16% of total global food and agriculture exports and 4% of total food and agriculture imports.
+- The Latin American region is an important net exporter of food and agricultural commodities, accounting for 16% of total global food and agriculture exports and 4% of total food and agriculture imports.
 (Source: Latin America.
 Agricultural perspectives.
-Economic research by Rabobank)

-- The region is one of the few parts of the world with significant resources of unexploited agricultural land (concentrated in Brazil and Argentina), suggesting the region will continue to play a pivotal role in global food production and exports in the future. - + Many of the region's countries have achieved respectable rates of agricultural productivity growth in the recent past.
+Economic research by Rabobank). - The region is one of the few parts of the world with significant resources of unexploited agricultural land (concentrated in Brazil and Argentina), suggesting the region will continue to play a pivotal role in global food production and exports in the future. - Many of the region 's countries have achieved respectable rates of agricultural productivity growth in the recent past.
 Nevertheless, raising productivity will be essential to meet domestic food needs or to maintain or enhance export competitiveness.